A.M. (Wilco album): Background and recording

 While Wilco was recording tracks, Farrar formed a band of his own, Son Volt.
-Son Volt signed to Warner Records and began recording their first album (also produced by Paulson), Trace, in November 1994.
+Son Volt signed to Warner Bros.
+Records and began recording their first album (also produced by Paulson), Trace, in November 1994.
 The fact that both Wilco and Son Volt began working on an album almost immediately after the Uncle Tupelo breakup caused debate among critics, fans, and Warner Bros. about which would be the better band.
 Joe McEwen, who originally signed Uncle Tupelo to a Warner subsidiary, felt that Wilco was taking a step backwards from the material on Anodyne.
 McEwen urged Richard Dodd, who had recently mixed Tom Petty's Wildflowers, to remix the album.
 Dodd emphasized Tweedy's vocals to increase the chances of success on radio.

 Wilco began touring before the album was released.
 Their live debut was on November 27, 1994, at Cicero's Basement Bar in St. Louis, a venue where Uncle Tupelo had first received significant media attention.
 The band was billed for that concert as Black Shampoo, a reference to a 1970s B movie, and the show sold out.
 Wilco continued to tour for two hundred shows, culminating in a show at the South by Southwest Music Conference in Austin, Texas, in March 1995.
 A.M. was released on Reprise Records on March 28, 1995.